EsimMoe/signum/docs/docs/supreme.md

 ## Key Design Principles
 The Supreme KMP crypto provider works differently than JCA.
-It uses a `Provider` to manage private key material and create `Signer` instances, and a `Verifier`, that is instantiated on a `AignaturAlgorithm`, taking a `CryptoPublicKey`.
+It uses a `Provider` to manage private key material and create `Signer` instances, and a `Verifier`, that is instantiated on a `SignatureAlgorithm`, taking a `CryptoPublicKey` as parameter.
-The interface is the same on all platforms, however instantiating a Provider and protecting key material differs.